SoaringMoon/WaifuNetwork/Archive/Threads/The Basement Lounge.md

 To "Anon10324" if you come back to #robowaifu on irc.fatpeople.lol I can continue helping you set up.
 No, we're not on freenode lol.

 # 288
-[spoiler]I guess I should post a quick guide for people who are young enough to have never used IRC before and have no clue what the fuck they're doing.[/spoiler] If you don't know shit about what you're doing in regards to IRC, just start by getting this: https://hexchat.github.io/
+%%I guess I should post a quick guide for people who are young enough to have never used IRC before and have no clue what the fuck they're doing.%% If you don't know shit about what you're doing in regards to IRC, just start by getting this: https://hexchat.github.io/
 When you first run hexchat you're gonna see a network list.
 Choose a nickname and 2 backup nicknames in case your nickname is already taken.
 Most people on IRC use underscores if their nick is already taken.
 Example:
 Nickname: nickname
 Second choice: nickname_